2022CatDog/Chocolate/README.md

 ![Chocolate_Sugar_Rating](https://user-images.githubusercontent.com/32944487/172035363-8d19cbba-47af-42dc-b9ab-20eae1ab18ca.png)

 ## Models
 We use regression models to predict the ratings in the test set.
 The performance metric we use is mean absolute error.
 It can be understood as how much the prediction rating deviates from the actual rating within a plus or minus range.
-We built five regression models, which are lasso regression, random forest regression, xgboost regression, lightgbm regression and catboost regression.
-For the linear regression model, we select features based on the hypothesis testing result and tune the regularization coefficient with a 10-fold cross validation.
+We build five regression models, which are lasso regression, random forest regression, xgboost regression, lightgbm regression and catboost regression.
+For the linear regression model, we compare the performance of feature selection with a 10-fold cross validation in two ways - one is based on the hypothesis testing result and the other uses lasso to tune the regularization coefficient.
 For the tree based models (except for catboost), we run grid search with 10-fold cross validation on the training set to optimize the hyperparameters.
 For catboost, we use the built in pool function to encode location and time features, and tune some of the hyperparameters.
 We achieve 0.30 mean absolute error with a 10-fold cross validation.

 ![Chocolate_Location_Rating](https://user-images.githubusercontent.com/32944487/172035307-6d363e46-b563-4d93-a3c7-594ed52ad289.png)